apmechev/GRID_LRT/docs/installing.rst

     python setup.py install --prefix=/home/apmechev/software/python

+.. note::  NOTE: you need to have your pythonpath containing

+    - "/home/apmechev/software/python/lib/python$(PYTHON_VERSION)/site_packages"

-NOTE: you need to have your pythonpath containing "/home/apmechev/software/python/lib/python$(PYTHON_VERSION)/site_packages" and that folder needs to exist beforehand or setuptools will complain
+    - and that folder needs to exist beforehand or setuptools will complain